 Travelling to Morocco in October: Is it a good time to visit?

-There's no denying it - October is a wonderful time to visit Morocco, offering manageable crowds, pleasant temperatures and an abundance of fascinating cultural events.
 If you’re hesitant about visiting North Africa due to the intense summer heat, then the autumn season is ideal.
-In October, you can expect blissfully mild temperatures during the day and comfortable lows at night, allowing you to travel the length and breadth of the country with ease.
+Travelling to Morocco in November means blissfully mild temperatures during the day and comfortable lows at night, allowing you to travel the length and breadth of the country with ease.
+This includes the Sahara, which can be uncomfortably hot well into September, as well as the gorges of Dades and Todra.

 Additionally, October hosts several of Morocco's most celebrated festivals, offering a unique window into the country’s cultural heritage and contemporary creative landscapes.
 Whether you’re into electronic music, fusion jazz or traditional Tuareg sounds, there really is something for everyone.